saeeda12/C-plus-plus-Tutorial/(2)C++ Installation and Introduction.md

 `Target: i386-redhat-linux1Configured with: ../configure --prefix=/usr .......`
 `Thread model: posix1gcc1version 4.1.2 20080704 (Red Hat 4.1.2-46)`

 If GCC is not installed, then you will have to install it yourself via the command line.
 You can enter:
 `sudo apt-get install build-essential`
 OR
 `$ sudo yum group install "Development Tools"`

-If above command failed, type in:
+If the last command failed, type in:
 `# yum groupinstall "Development Tools"`